tscircuit/circuit-json-schematic-placement-analysis/README.md

 The Trellis Core example preserves the source and schematic records from `techmannih/trellis-core@0.2.9`.
-Its CPU Core and Power sheet repros capture the reviewed decoupling-capacitor grouping and LED/resistor proximity concerns before fixes.
+Its CPU Core and Power sheet repros capture the reviewed decoupling-capacitor grouping proximity concerns before fixes.
 See [fixture provenance and repro commands](tests/assets/trellis-core.md).

 Programmatically, use `analysis.getIssueCounts()` and